 "My personal personal concern about the quarantine of people is for those, especially children, who live with abusers.
 For some of them, school was the only safe place.
 Now they don’t have that.
 It weighs on my heart to know it’s happening, but that doesn’t help anyone."It might help if it gets you thinking.
 This lockdown is potentially a field day for domestic bullies.
 As the lady said (in the entry above this one), "Our mental health is being challenged."
 But what if your mental health wasn't too good to begin with?
 If you thought a family was dysfunctional before, wait till they're all locked in the same rooms together for a few weeks.
 It's a recipe for more child abuse and spouse abuse.
 A number of articles have already appeared, and they express the same general message: "Domestic Violence and Child Abuse Will Rise During Quarantines.
 So Will Neglect of At-Risk People."
 Social Workers are scrambling to address the fallout of corona virus restrictions."
 Who are most at risk?
 Beyond the children and spouses at the mercy of domestic sadists and bullies, there are the elderly, the sick, the disabled — those who live on the margins of society.
 They depend on consistent, face-to-face support, and they are now faced with this secondary crisis growing out of the global pandemic.
 They are behind doors, kept shut to keep the virus out, and now they need the skill of social services.

 Like many nations Italy has had for decades social services that respond to "traditional" (God Almighty!) or "normal" (God Almighty!) cases of domestic abuse, commonly involving a "battered" wife.
 The standard tactic was to wait for the old man to leave, then make the call.
 They'll have someone there quickly.
 However effective that ploy was, it is much less effective now.
-The anti-violence hot-lines are still active but now report much less traffic under the quarantine for the simple reason that women are locked in with their jailers (husbands), who can't leave, either, so they stay in and terrorize the family and who will beat up their wife if he sees them near the phone.
+The anti-violence hot-lines are still active but now report much less traffic under the quarantine for the simple reason that women are locked in with their jailers (husbands), who can't leave, either, so they stay in and terrorize their families and will beat their wives if he sees them near the phone.
 This is not trivial and indeed becomes self-perpetuating and cyclical: the women are afraid to call the hot-lines, but those hot-line social services are funded based on their traffic — their case loads, how many calls they handle, so their money dries up and they become less able to do their jobs.
 It is insidious and will not be an easy task.

 note 1: My thanks to Suzanne Toll for suggesting this topic to me.